IV:07:13 Classification-Compensation Plan and Pay Administration for Basic Occupations (Clerical and Supporting Types)

 E. An employee who makes a lateral transfer to a position in the same skill level to which his present position is assigned shall not receive a salary change.

-F. An employee in a position that has been reclassified should receive a salary increase to the minimum of the new skill level range or a six percent increase of their current salary, whichever is greater.
-If the employee is at the maximum of the new skill level range a salary increase will not be recommended by Office of Human Resource Services.
-Any exceptions would fall under item G.
+F. An employee in a position that has been reclassified should receive a salary increase to the minimum of the new skill level range or a three percent increase of his/her current salary, whichever is greater.
+If the employee is at the maximum of the new skill level range, a salary increase will not be recommended by the Office of Human Resource Services.
+Any exceptions would fall under Item G.

 G. When an employee reaches the maximum salary step or is at a rate of pay outside the established range of his/her assigned skill level, eligibility for further salary increases is prevented unless exception is granted by the President, mandated by legislative action, or directed by the Board of Regents.

-H. The pay rate for persons re-employed at the same or higher skill level within three years of terminating their employment shall be the salary determined by Human Resources based on years of experience or the salary at the time of termination, whichever is greater.
+H. The pay rate for persons re-employed at the same or higher skill level within three (3) years of terminating their employment shall be either the minimum rate for a higher skill level position (pay grade is higher than the one held prior to leaving the institution) or the salary at the time of termination (if returning to a position that is the same skill level that employee was in prior to leaving the university).
 The pay rate for persons re-employed in lower skill levels shall be assigned at rates equitable with other salaries in that level.

 I. Permanent part-time positions covered by the Classification Plan shall be compensated at a rate determined by the following formula: percentage of time worked times skill level assigned.

 J. Subsistence and maintenance in the form of meals, lodging, laundry, etc., received in lieu of cash are considered a part of the total salary.
 Maintenance allowances are reported to the retirement systems as earnings, but are exempt from taxation.